vim-ctrlspace/vim-ctrlspace/README.md

 ### Functions

 **Vim-CtrlSpace** provides you a couple of functions defined in the common `ctrlspace` namespace.
-They can be used for status bar, tabline integration, or just for more advanced interactions with other plugins.
+They can be used for custom status line integration, tabline integration, or just for more advanced interactions with other plugins.

 #### `ctrlspace#bufferlist(tabnr)`